check-spelling-sandbox/redpanda/docs/rfcs/20220209_limit_connections_rate.md

 ## Impact

 1. Each connection will store start connection time
-2. Use clock to comapre times, but we will use ss::lower_clock
+2. Use clock to compare times, but we will use ss::lower_clock
 3. Background fiber to update rate limit in semaphore

 # Guide-level explanation